Glaucoma

 The only available laser surgical treatment for closed-angle glaucoma, this procedure uses a very focused beam of light to create a hole on the outer edge of the iris, where fluid is blocked.
 This opening allows the iris to fall back from the fluid channel, allowing the fluid to flow naturally and decreasing dangerous levels of pressure inside the eye.

-Laser Treatment for Closed-Angle Glaucoma
+Laser Treatment for Open-Angle Glaucoma

 Selective Laser Trabeculoplasty (SLT)